ritchieGitHub/all4j/src/site/markdown/index.md

 "to all oppressed animals in this bestial universe, defend yourself"

-As i am a vegetarian (and almost vegan) I support this message with all my hard.
+As i am a vegetarian I endorse this, with absolute conviction!.